Pay It Forward (film): Music

-In addition, the song "Calling All Angels" by Jane Siberry is played in the film and is included on the soundtrack.
+In addition, the song "Calling All Angels" by Jane Siberry is played at the end of the film and is included on the soundtrack.

 Reception

 Box office

-The film opened at #4 in the North American box office making $9,631,359 million USD in its opening weekend, behind Remember the Titans, Bedazzled and Meet the Parents, which was on its third week of release at the number one spot.
+The film opened at #4 at the North American box office making $9,631,359 million USD in its opening weekend, behind Remember the Titans, Bedazzled and Meet the Parents, the latter of which was on its third week of release at the number one spot.

 Critical response

 On Rotten Tomatoes, the film has an approval score of 39% based on 131 reviews, with an average rating of 5.1/10.
 The consensus reads, "Pay It Forward has strong performances from Spacey, Hunt, and Osment, but the movie itself is too emotionally manipulative and the ending is bad."
 On Metacritic, the film has a score of 40 out of 100 based on reviews from 34 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film two and a half out of four stars, stating "With a cleaner story line, the basic idea could have been free to deliver.
 As it is, we get a better movie than we might have, because the performances are so good: Spacey as a vulnerable and wounded man, Hunt as a woman no less wounded in her own way, and Osment, once again proving himself the equal of adult actors in the complexity and depth of his performance.
 I believed in them and cared for them.
 I wish the movie could have gotten out of their way."

 Entertainment Weekly's Lisa Schwarzbaum gave it a "D" grade, calling it "reprehensible" for using "shameless cliches of emotional and physical damage" and then "blackmailing audiences into joining the let's-be-nice 'movement'" in order to be transparent Oscar bait.